 Your payments are guaranteed by PAYPAL and the entire site is protected by certificate

 You choose your delivery method, and it can take 2 to 8 days

-On December 22, 1944, during the Battle of the Bulge, as the Germans surrounded the Belgian town of Bastogne, a German messenger brought a message from his commander to Brigadier General Anthony McAuliffe, acting commander general of the 101st Airborne Division, demanding his surrender.
-McAuliffe's response was simply "Nuts!"
-Vince Speranza, a nineteen-year-old army soldier, a machine gunner from the 501st Parachute Infantry Regiment, held a firing hole in the perimeter around Bastogne.
-This is Vince’s story of the Battle of the Bulge and his life before and after the battle.
-Vince shares his memories of his early childhood through his service in WWII and his life until now as he is about to turn 90, a story you will long remember.
-Vince will be in Bastogne, at his home foxhole, on the 70th anniversary of the Battle of the Bulge, drinking Airborne Beer, which his actions inspired many years ago.
+Vince Speranza gives us an incredibly honest and compelling account of what happened to (with - and to -) this mix of fresh-faced kids and grizzled veterans, when all hell broke loose and the snow turned red, during those days that went down in American history.
+Fred Thompson, former senator and presidential candidate On December 22, 1944, during the Battle of the Bulge, as the Germans surrounded the Belgian town of Bastogne, a German messenger brought a message from his commander to General Anthony McAuliffe, commander of acting of the 101st Airborne Division, demanding its surrender.
+McAuliffe's response was quite simply, “NUTS!
+Holding a manhole in the perimeter around Bastogne was 19-year-old soldier Vince Speranza, a machine gunner with the 501st Parachute Infantry Regiment.
+This is Vince’s story of the Battle of the Bulge, but also his life before and after the fighting.
+Vince shares his childhood memories, his service in WWII and his life thereafter to today as he approaches 90 - a story you will remember for a long time.
+Vince went to Bastogne to see his manhole on the 70th anniversary of the Battle of the Bulge, drank Airborne beer, inspired by his actions decades before.